derrickoswald/CIMApplication/MaximumFeedIn/README.md

 The scaling to be performed on [Pre-Calculation](#pre-calculation) feed-in value to set the upper limit for [Load Flow](#load-flow) ramp up.

+### cosphi
+power factor which will be used for new photo-voltaic installations

+### voltage_threshold
+this threshold for voltage will be used for each node on the same feeder (of the trafo station) as the house, on which the photo-voltaic is currently tested

+### voltage_threshold2
+this threshold for voltage will be used for each node NOT on the same feeder (of the trafo station) as the house, on which the photo-voltaic is currently tested

+### ignore_other
+the current check for ac line segments can be ignored for lines which are NOT on the same feeder as the house, which is under test

 # Processing

 The CIM file is read into Spark using a custom reader, [CIMReader](https://github.com/derrickoswald/CIMReader).